Dodd-Frank in Trump's sights ahead of Friday Treasury meeting

 Related: House GOP vows to offer Dodd-Frank overhaul bill by end of April

+On Friday, Mnuchin also endorsed House Financial Services Chairman Jeb Hensarling's latest plan to replace and repeal the 2010 reform law.

+"We are supportive of him bringing forth this legislation and looking forward to working with him," said the former Goldman Sachs banker.
+A committee hearing on Hensarling's proposal is scheduled for next Wednesday.

-Speaking at an event on the sidelines of the IMF and World Bank Spring meetings, Mnuchin said Thursday the scope of Treasury's regulatory review will go beyond rules tied to Dodd-Frank, which the president has called "horrendous."
+Speaking at an event on the sidelines of the IMF and World Bank spring meetings, Mnuchin said Thursday the scope of Treasury's regulatory review goes beyond rules tied to Dodd-Frank, which the president has called "horrendous."
 Mnuchin's staff has already met with more than a dozen focus groups to find areas for improvement, he said.

 The Treasury secretary said the goal of the review was not to throw out all the rules to safeguard the financial system, but to ensure "proper regulation."
 He said he wanted banks to be able to lend without putting taxpayers at risk.

+Former Federal Reserve Chairman Ben Bernanke has defended the Dodd-Frank provision, saying elimination would be a "major mistake."

+While "not perfect... is an essential tool for ensuring that financial stress does not escalate into a catastrophic crisis," said Bernanke, who is now a fellow at the Brookings Institution.

 The latest directive by the president calls on Mnuchin to complete a report within 180 days on whether an improved bankruptcy authority is a better alternative for failing financial companies.
-It also asks the secretary to look at whether regulators having such powers would create costs for taxpayers or lead banks to take excessive risks.
+It also asks the secretary to look at whether giving regulators such powers would create costs for taxpayers or lead banks to take excessive risks.
+Mnuchin said the administration would listen to all sides of the debate as part of its review.

+Related: House GOP bill would give Trump greater power over Wall Street regulation

 On Thursday, Mnuchin said he had "big concerns" with that specific authority, because the administration doesn't want to support a too-big-to-fail policy.
 Republicans who want to repeal the backstop measures argue it codifies too-big-to-fail.